- To relax tense muscles

-Cupping removes any stagnation in the body and opens the meridians so that qi can flow freely.
-It also helps to rejuvenate certain meridians and organs that are not functioning at their best by activating the lymphatic system, promoting blood circulation, and is promoting tissue repair.
+Cupping helps remove any stagnation (of blood or qi) in the body and opens the meridians so that qi can flow freely.
+It also helps to rejuvenate certain meridians and organs that are not functioning at their best by activating the lymphatic system, promoting blood circulation, and promoting tissue repair.

-The suction of the cups releases rigid soft tissue by stretching it up and away from underlying structures, thus loosening areas of adhesion and/or restriction, activating muscle spindle reflexes that relax contractile tissue and help to realign the facial relax contractile tissue and help to realign the facial structure.
+The suction of the cups releases rigid soft tissue by stretching it up and away from underlying structures, thus loosening areas of adhesion and/or restriction, activating muscle spindle reflexes that relax contractile tissue and help to realign the fascia contractile tissue and help to realign the fascial structure.

-The effects are remarkable on stiff and aching muscles and activate the secretion of synovial fluids, which ease joint stiffness in ways not possible using the compression of traditional massage.
-It concurrently creates localized expansion of tissue, producing a profound vasodilatation reaction – drawing blood flow to areas of ischemic pain, raising skin temperature, promoting metabolism within the skin tissue for better functioning of sweat and sebaceous glands, flushing capillary beds, draining stagnant blood, toxins and lymph, and re-supplying vital nutrients.
+Cupping helps relieve stiff and aching muscles and activatse the secretion of synovial fluids, which ease joint stiffness in ways not possible using the compression of traditional massage.
+It concurrently creates localized expansion of tissue, producing a profound vasodilation reaction – drawing blood flow to areas of poor circulation, raising skin temperature, promoting metabolism within the skin tissue for better functioning of sweat and sebaceous glands, flushing capillary beds, draining stagnant blood, toxins and lymph, and re-supplying vital nutrients, via improved circulation.

 Further, it stimulates the nervous system reflex to the cerebral cortex, contributing to an increased rate of recovery from pain and disease.

-Cupping can affect the body up to four inches into the tissues, causing the tissues to release toxins, activate the lymphatic system, clear colon blockages, activate and clear the veins, arteries and capillaries, activate the skin, clear stretch marks, and improve the appearance of varicose veins.
+Cupping can affect the body up to four inches into the tissues, causing the tissues to release toxins, activate the lymphatic system, clear colon blockages, activate and clear the veins, arteries and capillaries and activate the skin.

 The pulling sensation helps to release muscles and calms the sympathetic nervous system, thus allowing a deep relaxation to move through the whole body.
-It is not unusual for a patient to fall asleep while being cupped, surprised at how remarkably relaxed and light they feel – hours and even days after the treatment has ended.
+It is not unusual for a patient to fall asleep while being cupped.

-- Redness/heat means heat release (usually due to acute or chronic infection);
+- Redness/heat means heat release (usually due to acute or chronic infection or inflammation)

 - No change to the skin means the pain or condition is caused by qi stagnation and not blood/heat/cold/damp stagnation.